Advanced Bible Quiz about Bible Characters.

 -

-One of Saul's concubines lost two sons she begot from him.
+One of Saul's concubines lost two sons she had begotten from him.

-David hung them on the mountainside, leaving them to rot and be eaten by animals.
+David hung the two sons on the mountainside, leaving them to rot and be eaten by animals.

 Who was the mother who stayed with the remains until God gave her a sign?